jonallured/jonallured.com/README.md

 * `publish_article` - this one finds drafts and publishes them including creating the PR!
 * `server` - this one just boots middleman for local dev work on 3090.
-* `update` - this is my pretty standard dependency update script complete with automerge behavior.
+* `update` - this is my pretty standard dependency update script.